pfsense/docs/source/releases/2-3-4-p1-new-features-and-changes.rst

 -  Fixed calls to unbound-control to have the full configuration path specified so they do not fail
    `#7667 <https://redmine.pfsense.org/issues/7667>`__
--  Fixed handling of “redirect” zone entries in the DNS Resolver so they do not produce invalid zones
+-  Fixed handling of "redirect" zone entries in the DNS Resolver so they do not produce invalid zones
    `#7690 <https://redmine.pfsense.org/issues/7690>`__
 -  Changed the way the DNS Resolver code writes out host entries, so the